 While it is not currently possible to determine precisely whether, or to what extent, the replacement of LIBOR would affect us, the implementation of alternative benchmark rates to LIBOR may have an adverse effect on our business, results of operations or financial condition.
 We have three primary types of transactions that involve financial instruments referencing LIBOR.
-First, as of December 31, 2022, approximately 6% of the fair value of our investment portfolio consisted of securities referencing LIBOR.
-Second, as of December 31, 2022, approximately \$0.4 billion of our risk in force was on adjustable rate mortgages whose interest is referenced to one-month USD LIBOR.
+First, as of March 31, 2023, approximately 6% of the fair value of our investment portfolio consisted of securities referencing LIBOR.
+Second, as of March 31, 2023, approximately \$0.4 billion of our risk in force was on adjustable rate mortgages whose interest is referenced to one-month USD LIBOR.
 A change in reference rate associated with these loans may affect their principal balance, which may affect our risk-in-force and the amount of Minimum Required Assets we are required to maintain under PMIERs.
 A change in reference rate may also affect the amount of principal and/or accrued interest we are required to pay in the event of a claim payment.
-Third, the premiums under most of our 2018-2021 XOL reinsurance agreements executed through insurance linked noted transactions are determined, in part, by the difference between interest payable on the reinsurers' notes which reference one-month USD LIBOR and earnings from a pool of securities receiving interest that may reference LIBOR (in 2022, our total premiums on such transactions were approximately \$36.4 million).
+Third, the premiums under most of our 2018-2021 XOL reinsurance agreements executed through insurance linked noted transactions are determined, in part, by the difference between interest payable on the reinsurers' notes which reference one-month USD LIBOR and earnings from a pool of securities receiving interest that may reference LIBOR (in the first quarter of 2023, our total premiums on such transactions were approximately \$6.6 million).